 Harry Potter and the Forbidden Journey is the most popular attraction within Universal Studios Hollywood’s Wizarding World of Harry Potter.

-Before you can get to the state-of-the-art roller coaster, you must enter through the towering Hogwarts Castle gates and make your way down the familiar corridors of Hogwarts School of Witchcraft and Wizardry.
+Before getting to the state-of-the-art roller coaster, you must enter through the towering Hogwarts Castle gates and go down the familiar corridors of Hogwarts School of Witchcraft and Wizardry.

 On the way, you will see Dumbledore’s office, the Defence Against the Dark Arts classroom, the Gryffindor Common Room, the Room of Requirement, etc.

 Then you board the thrilling roller coaster and soar above the castle grounds as you join Harry Potter and come face-to-face with many magical creatures.

 The flying happens via a cleverly disguised robotic arm that takes you through various Harry Potter scenes and projection domes.

 This Harry Potter ride has a minimum height limit of 48″ (122 cm).